martinmaas/www-bar/pages/index.md

 # TODO
 * I can't read anything, the fonts are all small and gray
-* Replace the RISC-V logo
+* Replace the logo with something good
 * Get a sponsor list
 * Write headers for all the pages (News, Projects, History, Publications, People)
 * Get everyone to write a project blurb